 choose the correct combination of answers

-1) tubular drains
+1) tubular drainages

 2) rubber graduates

-4) rubber-gauze swabs
+4) rubber gauze swabs

 1) Vishnevsky ointment